 Insured, equipped and VAT registered, I want to push professionalism in the climbing industry!

 I will now be offering route setting, intermediate-level coaching and expert equipment purchasing advice to centres, organisations and individuals that require such.
-In 2019 I hope to also offer PPE inspections.

 If you would like to know more please get in touch through the ‘Climbing Services’ tab above.